daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/notes.md

     - World wide yearly usage
     - Economic value
     - Global branch ditribution
+    - How and where are they mined?
+        - From 160(?) different minerals/clays
     - Political aspects
         - China controlls 70 % of global supply

 - Environmental
-    - How and where are they mined?
+    - How are they mined (environmental aspects)?
         - From 160(?) different minerals/clays
     - How are they processed?
     - What are the environmental impacts?
     - Toxicity?

+- Recycling
     - How are they recycled/recovered?
         - Where are they globally recycled?
         - Biologial approach